top of page

 Wild for Taranaki

 Timara (Atihaunui-a-Pāpārangi, Ngaa Rauru Kiitahi) has a deep connection to wai māori, being a descendant of Te Awa Tupua.
-She has studied Zoology and Environmental Science at Massey and has worked as a freshwater ranger with Te Kaahui o Rauru.
+She has studied Zoology and Environmental Science at Massey and has worked as a freshwater ranger with Te Kaahui o Rauru, whom she still works with now.
 A self-certified bush and river baby, she loves hiking and waterfalls.

 "Ko au te awa, ko te awa ko au."